microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_TeamsUser/readme.md

 # Description

-This resource used to create new MS Teams
+This resource used to add new users to a team